 - (1) JWST Project is technologically front-loaded and well on track: - Passed Non-Advocate Review (T-NAR) in 2007, and Mission Preliminary Design Review (PDR) in 2008.
-Mission CDR in Apr.
-2010. - (2) JWST is designed to map the epochs of First Light, Reionization, and Galaxy Assembly in detail.
-JWST will determine: - The formation and evolution of the first (reionizing) Pop III star-clusters. - Faint-end LF-slope evol: (how) did dwarf galaxies finish reionization? - The origin of the Hubble sequence in hierarchical formation scenarios. - (3) JWST will have a major impact on astrophysics after 2014: - Current generation students, postdocs will use JWST during their career - JWST will define the next frontier to explore: the Dark Ages at $z \gtrsim 20$.
+Mission CDR in 2010.
+Replan in 2011. - More than half of JWST H/W built, & meets/exceeds specs as of 02/11. - (2) JWST is designed to map the epochs of First Light, Reionization, and Galaxy Assembly in detail.
+JWST will determine: - The formation and evolution of the first (reionizing) Pop III star-clusters. - Faint-end LF-slope evol: (how) did dwarf galaxies finish reionization? - The origin of the Hubble sequence in hierarchical formation scenarios. - (3) JWST will have a major impact on astrophysics after 2015: - Current generation students, postdocs will use JWST during their career - JWST will define the next frontier to explore: the Dark Ages at $z \gtrsim 20$.